Wednesday, May 18, 2022

 Dr. Cristen Dalessandro Senior Researcher, O.C.
 Tanner Institute

 Cristen Dalessandro is a senior researcher and sociologist at O.C.
-Tanner, specializing in the study of social inequalities as well as qualitative and quantitative research methods.
+Tanner, specialising in the study of social inequalities as well as qualitative and quantitative research methods.
 As part of the O.C.
 Tanner Institute, she conducts client assessment projects and researches employee experience and workplace culture through a social-science lens.

 Cristen holds a PhD from the University of Colorado Boulder and completed her postdoctoral fellowship at the University of Utah.
 She is the author of over 20 articles in peer-reviewed journals.
 Her recent book, Intimate Inequalities: Millennials’ Romantic Relationships in Contemporary Times, explores how millennials navigate social and identity differences in their relationships.